-AJ, our driver indicates a narrow pathway lit intermittently with bright fluorescent tubes, & lined on both sides by tall palms & thick jungle undergrowth.
+Astrologers determine the date and location of each Theyyam ceremony, which generally take place at small family temples.
+Our driver AJ indicates a narrow path lit intermittently with bright fluorescent tubes and lined on both sides by thick jungle undergrowth.
 As we make our way in silence down the dirt track, the faint drumming we could hear from the road becomes more distinct.
-Tucked away beneath the trees a small Hindu temple comes into view, adorned with flower garlands & strings of coloured lights.
+Tucked away beneath the trees a modest temple comes into view, adorned with flower garlands and strings of coloured lights.
 The temple sits on a raised platform, with several square shrines around it.
-Women & children gather on one side of the compound, men on the other.
+Women and children gather on one side of the compound, men on the other.

-Set back from the temple platform is an area covered by a blue tarpaulin, hanging loosely from the trees.
-The ground is strewn with coconut leaves.
-It is here that the Theyyam performers transform themselves, supported by assistants & apprentices.
-'Face-writing' is an integral part of their metamorphosis from mortal to deity.
-The elaborate make-up completely masks the human face, taking several hours of skilled artistry to apply.
-After the base layer of scarlet and orange has been prepared, symbolic details are added in black, with a fine quill made from a coconut stem.
+Set back from the temple, a blue tarpaulin hangs loosely from the trees.
+The ground below is strewn with coconut leaves.
+It is here that the Theyyam performers prepare for their transformation, supported by assistants and apprentices.
+'Face-writing' is an integral part of a Theyyam artist's metamorphosis from mortal to deity.
+The elaborate make-up completely masks the human face, taking several hours of artistry to apply.
+After the base layer of scarlet and orange has been applied, symbolic details are added in black, with a fine quill made from a coconut stem.

-As dawn breaks, the exhausted Theyyams sit as their devotees approach them silently to be blessed.
-In the early morning light a few smudges of black soot on Kandanar Kelan's face & body are the only visible signs of his nocturnal dance with fire.
+As dawn breaks, devotees approach the exhausted Theyyams to make offerings and receive a personal blessing.
+In the early morning light a few smudges of black soot on Kandanar Kelan's face and body are the only visible signs of his nocturnal dance with fire.